nyreehinton/content-ops-starter/content/pages/Exclusive-Tesla-Report.md

       type: TitleBlock
     subtitle: Are the readings accurate?
     text: >
-      Over the past year, Ive conducted an in-depth review of Teslasodometer systems, analyzing everything from patent filings and charging logs to user testimonies on social media.
+      Over the past year, Ive conducted an in-depth review of Tesla’s odometer systems, analyzing everything from patent filings and charging logs to user testimonies on social media.
 My primary goal has been to determine whether Tesla vehicles accurately measure mileage or if certain